jrohalloran/TeaPP/README.md

 Calculation of a kinship matrix can be performed by selecting the “Kinship Analysis” tab.

-The follow these steps (Figure M10).:
+The follow these steps (Figure M 13).:

 1. You can choose to ether retrieve a previously performed and stored version of the kinship matrix and plots